James H. Kelley

-James H. "Dog" Kelley was the Dodge City, Kansas, mayor from 1877 to 1881.
-As mayor Kelley worked with US Marshalls and sheriffs.
-As mayor Kelley worked with well known lawmen in the Old West.
-The lawmen included: Bat Masterson, James Masterson, Ed Masterson, Wyatt Earp and Morgan Earp.
-Kelley arrived in Dodge City with General George Custer in 1872.
-Kelley worked for Custer as his orderly and took care of Custer's horses and his pack of greyhounds.
+James H. "Dog" Kelley (February 19, 1834, Manchester, England – September 1912) was mayor of Dodge City, Kansas from 1877 to 1881.
+As mayor, Kelley worked with US Marshalls, sheriffs and lawmen in the Old West including Bat Masterson, James Masterson, Ed Masterson, Wyatt Earp and Morgan Earp.
+Kelley arrived in Dodge City with General George Custer in 1872 and worked as Custer's orderly, caring for his horses and greyhounds.
 His friend and entertainer, Dora Hand, was killed on October 4, 1878, in his home while he was out of town.
-James H. Kelley was born on February 19, 1834, in Manchester, England.
-Kelley died in September 1912 and is buried at the Fort Dodge Cemetery.

 Biography

 In the American Civil War Kelley was in the Confederate States Army.
 After the war, needing a job he joined the Union Army's 7th Cavalry Regiment under George Armstrong Custer.
 After completing his service, Kelley was given an honorable discharge in 1872.
 As a parting gift, Custer gave Kelley one of his horses and 12 of his prized hunting greyhound dogs.
 Custer and his troops were later all killed on June 25, 1876.

 Kelley stayed in Dodge City, and because of his pack of dogs, he was given the nickname "Dog".
 Kelley joined P.L.
 Beatty and founded the Beatty and Kelley Restaurant.
 Kelley, a lover of animals, tamed an American black bear and called him Paddy.
 Kelley kept Paddy behind his restaurant.
 Kelley became a part-owner of the Dodge City Alhambra Saloon.
 Kelley stood out in Dodge City, as he rode a white horse and often wore a white corduroy suit.

 When Kelley became mayor in 1877, Dodge City was very wild.
 The city's law enforcement was very weak, as a group of the town's merchants, saloon operators, and gamblers called "the Gang" wanted the business that the cowboys brought to the town.
 In May 1877 cowboys in town were so out of control and had shot up businesses while drunk that Kelley took action.
 Kelley sent a telegraph to Wyatt Earp in Deadwood, South Dakota, asking him to come to Dodge City and restore law and order.
 Wyatt and his brother Morgan Earp became marshals.

 Kelley appointed Charlie Bassett as sheriff on December 15, 1877.
 At Kelley's request, city marshal Larry Deger was removed by the city council.
 James Masterson and Neil Brown were appointed as marshal and assistant marshal of Dodge City on November 4, 1879, after Bassett and Wyatt Earp stepped down.
 Wyatt Earp departed Dodge City in 1879.
 In 1885 a fire destroyed the wooden Beatty and Kelley Restaurant.
 In its place, Kelley built and opened the Kelley Opera House at the corner of First Avenue and Front Street.